agude/agude.github.io/_posts/2020-05-27-nookdesk_review.md

 [controller]: {{ file_dir }}/nookdesk_controller.jpg

-The Nookdesk comes with one of two controllers: a simple one which just has up and down buttons and a programmable one with three memory settings for an additional $34.
+The Nookdesk comes with one of two controllers: a simple one which has only up and down buttons, and a programmable one with three memory settings for an additional $34.
 I got the programmable controller because getting my desk to exactly the right height each time was important to me.
 I only really needed two memory positions: one for standing and one for sitting.
 I still have not